-Applicants from a country within the European Union or the EEA are not required to pass an IELTS or a TOEFL test, if they can demonstrate knowledge of English corresponding with English at B level.
-The course must be passed with a grade equivalent to a minimum of 3.0 on the Danish grading scale.
+Non-native English speaking applicants from a country within the European Union or the EEA are not required to pass an IELTS or a TOEFL test, if they can demonstrate knowledge of English corresponding with English at B level, as a minimum.

 Applicants from a country outside the European Union or the EEA, however, must pass an IELTS or a TOEFL test with a minimum result of 6.5 in the IELTS test or a minimum result of 88 in the TOEFL test.

-For details, please refer to the University website.
+For further details, please refer to the University website.